mhanyc/codingmental/content/about.md

 ---
 date: "2016-05-09T11:57:04-04:00"
-title: "About CompilED"
+title: "About Coding Mental"
-lede: "CompilED is a collection of reflections and comments by the software developers at Columbia's Center for Teaching and Learning (CTL).
-These views are rooted in our professional and personal experiences developing educational technology.
-This blog is directed at hackers, programmers, designers, and architects of all flavors, but everyone is welcome."
+lede: "Coding Mental, a blog by the tech team at MHA-NYC"
 ---

 CompilED is a collection of reflections and comments by the [software developers](/authors/) at Columbia's [Center for Teaching and Learning](http://ctl.columbia.edu) (CTL).
 These views are rooted in our professional and personal experiences developing educational technology.
 This blog is directed at hackers, programmers, designers, and architects of all flavors, but everyone is welcome.